asherShores5/C--Compiler/README.md

-# CompilerButBad
+# **CompilerButBad**

-#instructions
+## Instructions

-Using an Ubuntu or similar Terminal (bash, zsh...)
+### *Using an Ubuntu or similar Terminal (bash, zsh...)*

+- Ubuntu Commands:
-    - install make
+     - *install make*
-    - install flex
+     - *install flex*
-    - install bison
+     - *install bison*
-    - install gcc
+     - *install gcc*

-Download code zip file or clone Github Repo
+- Download code zip file or clone Github Repo

-Navigate to the directory
+- Navigate to the directory

-Use command "code ." to open in VSCode (ensure VSCode is downloaded and installed)
+- Use command `code .` to open in VSCode (ensure VSCode is downloaded and installed)

-To run program:
+# **Running the Program**

+- Make Commands:

-Use "make 1" to run the first program "Functions"
+    Use `make 1` to run the first program "Functions"

-Use "make 2" to run the first program "Ifs"
+    Use `make 2` to run the first program "Ifs"

-Use "make 3" to run the first program "Loops"
+    Use `make 3` to run the first program "Loops"

-After each make, copy contents of "dataMIPS.asm" file to a text (or asm) file saved locally to your PC
+- After each make, copy contents of "dataMIPS.asm" file to a text (or asm) file saved locally to your PC

-Open QTSpim or MARS and run the text file
+- Open QTSpim or MARS and run the text file

-Check output from console
+- Check output from console

+---

+## **GOOD TO KNOW**

+- Functions are declared in python syntax with keyword `func`

+- Parameters are separated by whitespace instead of commas
+- Strings can be printed with command  `swrite stringval`
+- All funcs must have a return type
+- **All the test programs have been changed to our syntax and are stored in testPrograms 4, 5, and 6**

+### Things that don't work

+- We have issues declaring the same variables across different functions in MIPS, the values have been changed in the source code to make the programs work

+-  Negative numbers in math

+---

 Thanks!

 https://github.com/asherShores5/CompilerButBad